Table of Contents

 If you also elect a survivorship option, the survivor benefit is paid based on your benefit before adjustments for the Level Income Option.
 On an actuarial basis, the Level Income Option is cost neutral.
 It sometimes allows a member to retire when retirement would otherwise be impossible, but if the member lives far beyond age 62, the option may have been a poor choice since the reduction in benefit after age 62 will continue for as long as you live.

 Retired Group A retirees receive cost-of-living adjustments only after they have received twelve checks.
-These adjustments are made each January to those members who have been retired for at least one calendar year, and are based upon the preceding June 30 Consumer Price Index (CPI) increase, with an annual ceiling of 5% and a minimum of 1%.
+These adjustments are made each January to those members who have been retired for at least one calendar year, and are based upon the preceding June 30 Consumer Price Index (CPI) increase and the governing statute 3 V.S.A. § 470.

 You may purchase retirement credit for a number of situations, including: service in the military, in the Peace Corps, or in VISTA; as an employee in another state; teaching; and with the State of Vermont for which you received no retirement credit.

 While the Retirement Office can readily provide you with the actual cost to make the purchase, our experience has shown that acquiring the verification or documentation of prior service can be a lengthy process.
 To that end, we encourage all members who are interested in following through with a purchase to begin the verification process as soon as possible.
 Service credit documentation must be reviewed by our office and determined eligible prior to submitting payment.
 Under the law purchase payments must be completed within a five-year period prior to retirement in equal annual installments.
 Payments must also indicate whether they are being made on a pre-tax or post-tax basis.